Creating Stories of Hope

 It was difficult to talk about how we would pay medical bills, about the type of care she wanted and even about her final wishes, but we supported her and had the difficult conversations early.

-It gave her peace of mind that she would need after surgery, during radiation and chemotherapy, and when we ran out of medical options.
+It gave her peace of mind knowing what she would need after surgery, during radiation and chemotherapy, and when we ran out of medical options.
 As I look back, I realize that every moment we spent on those details bought us days of simply holding her hand, looking into her eyes and, yes, even laughing and smiling with her.

 If you are reading this, you or a loved one likely received a diagnosis that left you with little hope.
 Although I am a caregiver whose loved one died, I can honestly say there is hope.
 No matter how your own story begins and ends, there is hope that you can have some peace of mind during the days in between.